DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 # General communication strategies

 You are here because you are interested in discussing general strategies to communicate with devices (any devices) and control them in the lab.
-It would appear tedious in the first place:
+In particular, the present document will discuss port abstraction in the context of device control.
+It would appear tedious in the first place to :

 1. Set up communication
 2. Manage communication